 The neighboring peak of Mt.
 Evans connects to Bierstadt via a jagged stretch of rock known colloquially as the “Sawtooth” Ridge.
 Mt.
 Bierstadt stands at 14,065 ft. above sea level, while Evans rises to 14,265 ft.
 Bierstadt is the closest fourteener to the city of Denver.
 It was so clear the day we reached the summit that we were able to see Pikes Peak in the distance, as well as an enormous stretch of the Rockies.
 We could see in every direction for hundreds of miles.

 If I get the chance, I definitely want to head back here.
-I tried to capture some of these amazing vistas with my camera.
-Check these shots out below!
+I tried to capture some of these amazing vistas with my camera!